zoicware/ZOICWARE/features.md

 - **Hide User Tile In Start Menu** - this will hide the user icon in the bottom left of the start menu
 - **Use More Accurate Time Server** - this will set the w32tm service to use https://www.pool.ntp.org/ as its time server instead of the default one
 - **Modern Cursor Theme** - this will add the fluent cursor design from Rectify11
-- **Enable Dark Accents** - this will fix the default blue accents in win32 app controls to match ur theme color
+- **Enable Dark Accents** - this will fix the default blue accents in win32 app controls to match your theme color

 ### Ultimate Context Menu